mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# Handling Events: You can manage events, like clicks, by passing event handler functions.
+# 5.Handling Events: You can manage events, like clicks, by passing event handler functions.

 ```js
 // Handling events in JSX